GIScience/openrouteservice/docs/technical-details/index.md

 [//]: # (Attention: Pages in Technical details are linked from api-playground.
 When refactoring, adapt the links in the annotations in the java classes)

-In this section you can find additional information on some important value lists and explanation about the internal workings of the openrouteservice:
+In this section you can find additional information on some important value lists and explanation about the internal workings of openrouteservice:

 * [Country List](country-list.md)
 * [Travel Speeds](travel-speeds/index.md)